MonashSmartStructures/ospgrillage/_sources/rst/APIdoc.rst.txt

 API reference
 ====================

-This page includes the technical content deliverables of the documentation.
+This page presents the technical content deliverables of the module.
 Instructions on variables and function showing their interactions, both within and across various classes, are presented herein.

 UML diagram overview